michaelshiloh/telepresence/README.md

 1.1. either get arduino to talk to motor controller, or get rpi to talk directly to motor controller

+1.1. modify html code to have four buttons for navigation

+1.1. if we use arduino, create rpi/arduino protocol

-1.1. add another two buttons
+1.1.